 Working to the highest, world class production standards for supply of rubber sheet and

-compound is vital – MacLellan Rubber
+compound is vital – MacLellan Rubber offer this.

 Producing sealing materials to these quality levels on a consistent basis means that Food processors and manufacturers can fit and forget gaskets, pipe seals, wear strips, agitator paddles etc, knowing that the risk 0f contamination from these parts to their product quality is all but eliminated.